-Maintenance work, big or small, is essential to your vehicle proper operation.
-Changing your motor oil is the most basic maintenance to ensure that your engine will keep on working everyday you need it.
-It is important to know when to change your oil as it also depends on your location, your vehicle’s type and your driving habits:
+Preventative maintenance, big or small, is essential to keeping your vehicle operational.
+Changing your engine oil and oil filter is the most basic maintenance to ensure that your engine will stay dependable.
+When you should change your motor oil depends on your location, your vehicle’s type, and your driving habits:

 - Difficulty: Easy

 Today’s engines are marvels of high technology.
-But they still need protection from the rigours of stop-and-go driving, dusty or muddy roads, extreme temperature changes and other severe driving conditions.
+However, they still need protection from the rigors of stop-and-go driving, dusty or muddy roads, extreme temperatures, and other severe driving conditions.

-Oil filters play a key role in providing that protection by helping to keep dirt, metal filings and sludge out of your oil, and out of your expensive engine.
-That’s why experts recommend changing your motor oil and oil filter in your vehicle every six months or 5,000 to 8,000 kilometres, whichever comes first, to maximize engine protection.
+Oil filters play a key role in providing engine protection by helping keep dirt, metal shavings, and sludge out of your oil.
+This is why experts recommend that you change your motor oil and oil filter in your vehicle every six months or 6,000 to 8,000 kilometers, whichever comes first, to maximize engine protection.

 Always refer to your vehicle’s owner manual for recommended procedures and maintenance schedules.

-Proper maintenance and service procedures are vital to the safe, efficient operation of all motor vehicles, as well as to the safety of the person performing the work—you.
+Proper maintenance and service procedures are vital to the safe, efficient operation of all motor vehicles and the safety of the person performing the work—you.
 Whenever you’re working on your vehicle, we recommend that you follow these important safety rules:

-- Do be careful when working around hot or sharp objects.
+- Be careful when working around hot or sharp objects.

-- Do follow the manufacturer’s instructions for all products.
+- Follow the manufacturer’s recommendations for all products.

-- Do use safety stands under the frame or drive-on-ramps if you must raise your vehicle.
+- Ensure your jack stands are supporting the vehicle’s frame if you must raise your vehicle.

 - Don’t run the engine without proper ventilation.